ceford/cefjdemos-data-jdm-help-en/articles/redirects/redirect-options.md

 ## Description

-Redirect Options configuration allows setting of parameters used globally for Redirects.
+The *Redirect: Options* page is used to set parameters used globally for Redirects.

 ### Common Elements